 Heat Recovery Ventilator Tip#3: Don’t Lose Your Balance

 Flow balancing is the last part of installing an HRV.
 The process happens after everything is installed and running, and involves matching the rate of air flow into the house with the air flow out of the house.
-Butterfly valves inside the air ducts all this control.
-The lever control of the butterfly valve is what you see to the right in the middle of the pipe.
-A net movement of air inside will cause a drop in energy efficiency.
+Butterfly valves inside the air ducts allow this control.
+The lever control of the butterfly valve is what you see above in the middle of the pipe.
+A net movement of air to the indoors will cause a drop in energy efficiency.
 A net movement of air outdoors will cause negative air pressure inside, increasing the chance that harmful carbon monoxide gas will be sucked into your home from a furnace, water heater or fireplace.
-Precise air flow balancing typically requires a contractor with special equipment.
+Precise air flow balancing can happen with equipment you rent to measure air flow into and out of the house, but there’s an easier way.
+After running the HRV for several hours, open a door or window slightly.
+If you feel no net air movement into or out of the house, then you’re balanced enough.
+If you feel air moving in, you’ve got negative pressure and need to increase fresh air inflow and decrease stale air outflow.
+If you feel air moving out of the house during your test, make the opposite adjustments.

 One final thing . . .
 When you get your HRV installed and operational, don’t forget to maintain it.
 There are two things all HRVs need.
 First, you’ll need to clean the internal filters.
 These trap dust, and the filter handling the interior air will get particularly grungy.
 And second, be sure to rinse off the heat exchanger core whenever you clean the filters.
 No filter gets all the dust, so some will build up on the fins of the heat exchanger.
 All heat exchanger cores can be removed from the main body of the HRV for rinsing.
 The instruction manual will show you how.